IsaiahFlax/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express is just a Node.js module like any other module.

+    What can we do with Express?
+So many things!
+For example:

+    build web applications.
+    serve Single Page Applications (SPAs).
+    build RESTful web services that work with JSON. serve static content, like HTML files, images, audio files, PDFs, and more. power real-time applications using technologies like Web Sockets or WebRTC.

+    Routing is one of the main features of Express.
+Using routing we can map incoming requests to the appropriate request handler based on the URL and HTTP Method used.

 - [ ] Describe Middleware?

+    Express is a minimalist framework.
+It doesn’t provide everything out of the box, but using middleware we can add extra functionality to our application.
+Middleware provide a way to extend the features provided by the Express framework.

+    We can think of middleware as array of functions that get executed in the order they are introduced into the server code.

 - [ ] Describe a Resource?

+    everything is a resource.
+    each resource is accessible via a unique URI. resources can have multiple representations.
+    communication happens over a stateless protocol (HTTP). resource management happens via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+    Status 200

 - [ ] How can we partition our application into sub-applications?

+    Express Routers are a way to split an application into sub-applications to make it more modular and easier to maintain and reason about.

 ## Minimum Viable Product